tiberiusferreira/tensor_compute/README.md

 # Rust GPU Compute

-This is a persona project to teach myself WebGPU computing, focused on Machine Learning application.
+This is a personal project to teach myself WebGPU computing, focused on Machine Learning application.

 Working Example: